What Are the Best Medicare Plans for Cancer Patients?

 Compare Medicare Plans in Your Area

-Good cancer coverage: Medicare Advantage plan with a low cap on your medical spending
+Good option for cancer coverage: Medicare Advantage plan with a low cap on your medical spending

-If you can't get a Medigap plan, cover your cancer treatment by choosing a Medicare Advantage plan with a low out-of-pocket maximum.
+If you can't get a Medigap plan, cover your cancer treatment by choosing a Medicare Advantage plan with a low cap on your annual spending and a good reputation for customer satisfaction.

 Medicare Advantage plans often require you to get approval from the insurance company before it will cover certain types of expensive medical care, which is called prior authorization.
-A company with a high star rating could mean you'll face fewer issues or delays when you're getting cancer treatment.
+Choosing a company with a high star rating could mean you'll face fewer issues or delays when you're getting cancer treatment.

-A 2019 policy change now allows a Medicare Advantage plan to first require patients to try a cheaper version of a Medicare Part B-covered drug before it will cover a more expensive prescription.
-Called step therapy, it's often used to save insurance companies money on oral chemotherapies.
-However, it may mean worse outcomes for patients because they have to use cheaper drugs which may not always be the most effective treatment methods.
+Some Medicare Advantage plans require patients to try a cheaper chemotherapy drug before the plan will cover a more expensive prescription, a process called "step therapy."
+This is often used to save insurance companies money on oral chemotherapies.
+However, it may mean worse outcomes for patients because they have to use cheaper drugs, which may not always be the best treatment methods.

-Aetna is the best Medicare Advantage company for cancer patients because its high-coverage plans are affordable and high quality.
+Blue Cross Blue Shield is the best Medicare Advantage company for cancer patients because its plans are affordable and high quality.

-Among national insurance companies, coverage options can vary widely depending on where you live.
-That's why it's a good idea to look closely at the plans offered in your area to find companies that offer low out-of-pocket maximums.
+However, it's important to note that among national insurance companies, coverage options depend on where you live.
+In other words, BCBS might not always be the best option for those who need cancer treatment.
+That's why it's a good idea to look closely at the plans offered in your area to find companies with low annual spending caps and access to the best local doctors and hospitals for your cancer treatment.

 Comparing Medicare Advantage plans for cancer patients

-Averages are based on Medicare Advantage plans that include prescription drug coverage and a cap on your medical costs of $4,000 or less.
-The monthly cost is only for the Medicare Advantage plan and doesn't include the $185 that all enrollees pay to the government for Medicare Part B. Ratings are the overall star rating on Medicare.gov for both medical and prescription benefits.
+Averages are based on Medicare Advantage plans that include prescription drug coverage.
+The monthly cost is only for the Medicare Advantage plan and doesn't include the $202.90 that all enrollees pay to the government for Medicare Part B. Ratings are the combined star rating for breast and colorectal cancer screenings.

 Compare Medicare Plans in Your Area